lordmulder/INetGet/README.md

 ### Version 1.02 (2015-10-xx) ###

-* Moved all I/O operations into a separate "worker" thread in order to make the application more responsive.
+* All blocking I/O operations have been moved to separate "worker" threads in order to make the application more responsive.

 * Added "update" mode, i.e. re-download the existing file *only* if the server provides a *newer* version.
 Enable with  `--update` option.